Digital Wallet Terms of Service for Customers of Canadian Imperial Bank of Commerce

 We may change, either permanently or temporarily, any term of these Terms of Service or replace these Terms of Service with another agreement, at any time.
 We will give you written notice of a change and any other information required by law at least 30 days before the change is stated to come into effect in the notice, by any method allowed by applicable law including by posting a notice on www.cibc.com/wallet-en-tc.
 You may refuse the change by terminating these Terms of Service without cost, penalty or cancellation indemnity by stopping your use of a Wallet within 30 days of the effective date of the change.

-You may contact us about anything concerning mobile payment services or these Terms of Service by calling 1-844-255-0820.
+If you have any questions about anything concerning mobile payment services or these Terms of Service, please contact CIBC.

 If you have any questions, disputes or complaints about a Wallet, you should contact the respective provider.